Ishaan0709/ML_ASSIGNMENTS_ISHAAN_SHARMA_102303795/README.md

-Overview
+📘 Overview

-This repository contains a collection of Machine Learning assignments completed as part of the academic coursework.
-Each assignment focuses on developing fundamental and applied skills in data analysis, preprocessing, and model understanding using Python.
-The work emphasizes both theoretical and practical understanding of machine learning and data science concepts.
+This repository comprises a series of structured assignments completed as part of the Machine Learning coursework.
+The assignments aim to build a strong conceptual and practical foundation in core data science techniques, ranging from numerical computing and data preprocessing to feature engineering and network simulation.

+Each task emphasizes analytical thinking, the use of Python’s scientific libraries, and real-world implementation of machine learning workflows.
+The repository demonstrates systematic learning and hands-on application of essential concepts in the data-driven domain.

-Assignment Details
+📂 Assignment Details
-Assignment 1 – NumPy Fundamentals
+🧮 Assignment 1 – NumPy Fundamentals

 Objective:
-To explore the core functionalities of NumPy, focusing on mathematical operations, matrix manipulations, array creation, and linear algebra concepts.
+To develop familiarity with the NumPy library and its mathematical, statistical, and linear algebraic capabilities for scientific computation.

-Key Concepts Covered:
+Key Highlights:

-Array operations, reshaping, and flattening
+Array creation, indexing, slicing, reshaping, and flattening

-Statistical analysis using mean, median, standard deviation

-Matrix operations including determinant, inverse, eigenvalues & eigenvectors
+Performing matrix operations such as determinant, inverse, and eigenvalue computation

+Element-wise operations and statistical analysis (mean, median, std. deviation)

-Image-to-array conversion and array data handling
+Image-to-array conversion using the Pillow library

+File I/O operations with NumPy arrays

+Outcome:
+Acquired strong foundational knowledge of NumPy as a high-performance computing tool for mathematical and ML-related data processing tasks.

-Assignment 2 – Data Preprocessing and Feature Engineering
+🧹 Assignment 2 – Data Preprocessing and Feature Engineering

 Objective:
-To perform data cleaning and preprocessing operations on real-world datasets for preparing them for machine learning tasks.
+To perform systematic data preprocessing, cleaning, and transformation to prepare raw data for machine learning analysis.

-Key Concepts Covered:
+Key Highlights:

-Handling missing values using SimpleImputer
+Handling missing values using the SimpleImputer technique

-Normalization and Standardization using Scikit-learn
+Feature scaling through Normalization (MinMaxScaler) and Standardization (StandardScaler)

-Discretization and One-Hot Encoding
+Discretization and One-Hot Encoding for categorical data

-Similarity measures: Simple Matching, Jaccard, and Cosine similarity
+Computing similarity measures (Simple Matching, Jaccard, and Cosine)

-Correlation analysis using Pearson’s coefficient
+Performing correlation analysis using Pearson’s correlation coefficient

 Dataset Used:
-Bike Buyers Dataset (Microsoft Adventure Works Cycles Customer Data)
+Bike Buyers Dataset – Microsoft Adventure Works Cycles (Customer Demographics and Purchase Behavior)

+Outcome:
+Gained in-depth understanding of preprocessing pipelines crucial for ensuring model readiness and improving data quality in ML workflows.

-Assignment 3 – Data Handling and Visualization
+📊 Assignment 3 – Data Handling and Visualization

 Objective:
-To apply different data transformation and visualization techniques to analyze structured data for extracting meaningful insights.
+To explore the use of Pandas and visualization tools for analyzing, grouping, and interpreting data efficiently.

-Key Concepts Covered:
+Key Highlights:

-DataFrame operations with Pandas

-Grouping, aggregation, and filtering
+DataFrame creation, merging, and transformation

-Handling categorical and numerical data
+Group-wise operations and data aggregation

-Exploratory data analysis (EDA)
+Exploratory Data Analysis (EDA) and visualization for pattern recognition

+Correlation and distribution analysis using visual tools

+Outcome:
+Learned to manage large datasets effectively and interpret them through analytical and graphical representations.

-Assignment 4 – Routing and Network Simulation (GNS3)
+🌐 Assignment 4 – Network Simulation using GNS3

 Objective:
-To understand basic network configurations, routing protocols, and subnetting using GNS3.
+To simulate and configure basic computer networks using GNS3 by implementing real-world routing and IP addressing concepts.

-Key Concepts Covered:
+Key Highlights:

+Configuring routers, switches, and PCs using CLI commands

+Implementing Static Routing and RIP Version 2 (Routing Information Protocol)

-Router and PC configuration commands
+Testing connectivity through ping and traceroute commands

-Static and dynamic routing (RIP v2)

-IP addressing and network topology setup
+Designing and verifying logical network topologies

-End-to-end connectivity testing
+Outcome:
+Understood foundational networking principles and practical routing mechanisms, integrating machine learning perspectives with network-level system understanding.

-Technologies and Libraries Used
+🧠 Technologies & Libraries Utilized

-Python 3.x
+Programming Language: Python 3.x

-NumPy

-Pandas

-Matplotlib

-Scikit-learn

-Seaborn

-GNS3 Simulator
+Libraries: NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn

+Tools: GNS3 Network Simulator, Anaconda, Jupyter Notebook / Spyder IDE

-Learning Outcomes
+🎯 Learning Outcomes

-Gained hands-on experience with Python-based data manipulation and preprocessing.

-Developed understanding of fundamental ML data preparation techniques.
+Developed competence in Python-based numerical and analytical computing.

+Acquired essential preprocessing and data transformation skills for ML model training.

+Enhanced ability to analyze, clean, and visualize complex datasets.

-Strengthened practical knowledge in applying similarity, correlation, and statistical concepts.
+Strengthened understanding of data-driven decision-making and statistical reasoning.

-Enhanced problem-solving and analytical thinking through real-time implementation.
+Gained exposure to applied networking setups relevant to intelligent systems.

-Author
+👨‍💻 Author

 Name: Ishaan Sharma
-Roll No: 102303795
+Roll Number: 102303795
-Course: B.Tech – Computer Engineering
+Program: B.Tech in Computer Engineering